-Shortly after, the 2000 dot-com bubble exploded, and money became really tight.
+Shortly after, the 2000 dot-com bubble exploded, and money became tight.

 So, Tony started selling his real estate investment to pour cash into the company.

-Zappos would survive, but it needed to change something or else they’d go bust.
+Zappos would survive, but it needed to change something or go bust.

-After a brainstorming session, they decided to change the business model and to become a real retailer.
-That is buying and selling shoes themselves.
+After a brainstorming session, they decided to change the business model and to become a web retailer – that is buying and selling shoes themselves.